Shushishtok/AtS-my-first-mod/Getting Started.md

 ## Adding Dependencies

 In order for your mod to be usable and reference code from Against The Storm's codebase, your project uses dependencies.
-The Mod Template already adds one dependency by default, which can be visible from Visual Studio's `Dependencies` expandable list.
+The Mod Template already adds one dependency by default, which can be visible from Visual Studio's `Dependencies` expandable list on the Solution Explorer.
 We would like to add other libraries that we care about for modding, which are divided into two types in total: Unity libraries and the ATS API library.

 ### Unity Libraries